stakater/StakaterPlatform/README.md

 | STAKATER_PLATFORM_SSH_GIT_URL | SSH URL for your Github repo. | `nil`<br>(e.g `git@github.com/stakater/StakaterPlatform.git`.
 Notice `:` is replaced with `/` in the URL ) |
 | STAKATER_PLATFORM_BRANCH | Branch to use for `STAKATER_PLATFORM_SSH_GIT_URL` | `master` |

-## Detailed Configuration
+## Detailed Configuration and Stack definitions

 See [Detailed Configurations](docs/detailed-config.md) for configuring available tools in the stacks.

+See [Stakater Playbook](https://playbook.stakater.com/content/stacks/stakaterplatform.html#overview) for stack definitions and configuration options.

 ## Uninstall